 Instructions for use will be included.

 LOW SHANK: fits the Singer Featherweight 222K free-arm sewing machine.

-Embroidery Hoop is not included, but you can order it here if you wish to do trace a name or do fancy work. .
+Embroidery Hoop is not included, but you can order it here if you wish to trace a name or do fancy embroidery work.